Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Methods

 \subsection{Neutron star model}

 The internal structure of neutron stars depends critically on the equation of state (EoS) of dense matter.
-Over the past decades, diverse approaches have been advanced: variational many-body and Brueckner–Hartree–Fock calculations (\textit{e.g.}, APR) \cite{Akmal_1998_APR}, Skyrme energy density functionals and unified crust–core EoS (\textit{e.g.}, SLy) \cite{DouchinHaensel_2001_SLy}, relativistic mean-field models (\textit{e.g.}, GM1, DD2) \cite{Glendenning_1991_GM1,Typel_2010_DD2}; In this work we adopt the BSk24 EoS \cite{Pearson_2018_bsk24}, a modern Brussels–Skyrme functional calibrated to nearly all known nuclear masses and widely used for unified neutron-star modeling \cite{Leinson_2022_hybrid_cooling}.
-Among the BSk family, BSk22 allows direct Urca already at $M \simeq 1.2\,M_\odot$, which is inconsistent with the mass range inferred for Cas~A NS, whereas BSk26 does not allow direct Urca at any mass and yields overly slow cooling.
-Between BSk24 and BSk25, BSk24 provides a more appropriate cooling slope within the inferred mass range, and was therefore adopted in this study.
+Over the past decades, diverse approaches have been advanced: variational many-body and Brueckner–Hartree–Fock calculations (\textit{e.g.}, APR) \cite{Akmal_1998_APR}, Skyrme energy density functionals and unified crust–core EoS (\textit{e.g.}, SLy) \cite{DouchinHaensel_2001_SLy}, relativistic mean-field models (\textit{e.g.}, GM1, DD2) \cite{Glendenning_1991_GM1,Typel_2010_DD2}; In this work we adopt the BSk24 equation of state (EoS) \cite{Pearson_2018_bsk24}, a modern Brussels--Skyrme functional widely used in neutron star cooling studies \cite{Leinson_2022_hybrid_cooling}.
+The present study is not intended to assess the dependence of the results on the choice of the EoS, but to explore, within a fixed setup, the relationship between the PBF efficiency factor $q$ and the neutron ${}^{3}\mathrm{P}_{2}$ pairing-gap shape.
+A systematic investigation of EoS dependence is left to a follow-up Bayesian inference study \cite{Bayesian_Cooling}.

 Assuming spherically-symmetric neutron stars, the internal structure can be calculated by solving the Tolman-Oppenheimer-Volkoff (TOV) equation \cite{TOV_1939} with the determined EoS, allowing us to derive the neutron star mass and radius for a given central density.
 Since BSk24 is a unified EoS, we construct EoS tables for the outer core and inner crust regions by referencing the publicly available Fortran77 fitting program (\texttt{bskfit18.f}) \cite{Pearson_2018_bsk24, BSk_subroutine_website}, and create the outer crust EoS table following Table 4 in Ref.~\cite{Pearson_2018_bsk24}.
 Using our TOV solver developed in Fortran90, we solve the following equations: